• Skip to primary navigation

 Logo Wall

 Hometown Health Center receives grant support from the United States Department of Health and Human Services.
-Hometown Health Center does not discriminate on basis of gender, race, creed, color, religious affiliation, national origin, ancestry, age, family status, sexual orientation or disability in either the delivery of services or in its employment practices.
 We are a Federally Qualified Health Center (FQHC) and so covered by the Federal Tort Claims Act (FTCA), meaning all malpractice claims are subject to federal procedural law.

-As a National Health Service Corps Site, we promise to serve all patients; offer discounted fees for patients who qualify; and not deny services based on a person’s: race, color, sex, national origin, disability, religion, sexual orientation, or inability to pay.
-We accept insurance, including: Medicaid, Medicare, and Children’s Health Insurance Program (CHIP).
+As a National Health Service Corps Site, we promise to serve all patients; offer discounted fees for patients who qualify; We accept insurance, including: Medicaid, Medicare, and Children’s Health Insurance Program (CHIP).
 HHC is a member of the National Health Service Corps: NHSC.hrsa.gov.
 U.S. Department of Health and Human Services Health Resources and Services Administration.

 Employment | Contact Us | Board of Directors Login